zhumeisongsong/cv/src/index.md

 ## 🎨 Goals & Vision

-I enjoy solving challenging problems, building systems that are easy to change and maintain and working with team to create software that truly helps users.
+I enjoy solving challenging problems, building systems that are scalable and maintainable, and collaborating with teams to create software that genuinely helps users

 I not only want to complete specific tasks like pages or APIs, but also want to dive deeper into **low coupling and high cohesion** software architecture: